aloma-io/aloma-io/docs/README.md

 ### Developers
 1. Review [Steps](getting-started/steps.md) and [Tasks](getting-started/tasks.md) to build pipelines
 2. Check [Integrations](getting-started/integration.md) for API connections
-3. Explore the [Toy Example](getting-started/toy-example.md) to see Aloma in action
+3. Explore the [Toy Example](getting-started/toy-example.md) to see ALOMA in action
 4. Use the [CLI Getting Started](CLI/CLI-getting-started.md) guide for command-line development

 ### Administrators